The short answer: Alonso is very good indeed.

 2001: Alonso vs Marques

 Alonso impressed in his debut year, outqualifying his more experienced teammate 12-2 across the season.
 (Marques’ replacement Yoong was similarly beaten 3-0).
-However, his season was hamstrung by a dreadfully uncompetitve and unreliable car: He reached the chequered flag in fewer than half the races this year.
-Those in the Minardi team at the time mentioned his pace, work ethic and ability to hit the ground running among a string of praise for the driver, but this didn’t always translate into results.
+However, his season was hamstrung by a dreadfully uncompetitve and unreliable car.
+He reached the chequered flag in fewer than half the races this year.
+Those in the Minardi team at the time mentioned his pace, work ethic and ability to hit the ground running among a string of praise for the driver.
+Unfortunately none of this translated into results.
 One reason his ranking is relatively low this year is that, unlike teamamte Marques, he never achieved a top 10 finish.

 2003-2004: Alonso vs Trulli

 Alonso won his first race in just his 2nd season in F1, lapping eventual world champion Schumacher on route to victory in Hungary.
 He also became (at the time) the youngest ever F1 winner, breaking a record set by Bruce McLaren over 40 years ago.
-Over the 2003 season, he was generally the faster Renault driver over the more experienced Trulli, and established himself as a future star of the sport.
+Over the 2003 season, he was generally the faster Renault driver over the more experienced Trulli.
+In his second season he had already established himself as a future star of the sport.

 During the first part of 2004 Trulli was generally the more impressive of the two, with Alonso gaining the upper hand as the season progressed.
 After a fallout with team boss Flavio Briatore, Trulli was fired from the 3 races remaining and replaced with 1997 world champion Jacques Villeneuve.
 The final three races were extremely one sided, as a struggling Villeneuve failed to trouble the scoreboard.
-Overall, the model gives Alonso a slight edge on Trulli over the course of the year despite being marginally outscored (46-45) during their time together.
+Overall, the model gives Alonso a slight edge over Trulli despite being marginally outscored (46-45) during their time together.

 One of the most commented on results of the model’s ranking of the best driver from each year was that Alonso was picked out as the best driver in both of these years, ahead of champion Schumacher.
-This was discussed in more detail in a previous post, but is due to a combination of Barrichello being closer to Schumacher after 2002, Alonso generally being considered to be a superior driver (helped in part by the model’s belief that the quality of the grid generally gradually improves over time) and Alonso’s competitive races at the end of 2004 compared to Villeneuve.
+This was discussed in more detail in a previous post, but is due to a combination of factors.
+Firstly, Barrichello is rated as closer to Schumacher after 2002.
+Secondly, Alonso is generally considered to be a superior driver.
+Finally, Alonso’s competitive races at the end of 2004 compared to Villeneuve.
 In 2004 Alonso only overtakes Schumacher as the higher ranked driver at the final race of the year.

 2005-2006: Alonso vs Fisichella

 2005 is considered to be Alono’s strongest year in Formula One.
-Whilst the season is often remembered as a missed opportunity for Kimi Räikkönen, hampered by unreliability in the McLaren, it’s often overlooked how often Alonso was able to put himself in a position to capitalise.
-Whilst teammate Fisichella finished on the podium 3 times, whilst Alonso achieved a total of 15 podiums, with 7 of them being wins.
-His only major mistake came in Canada, drifting wide enough to hit the wall and cause his only DNF of the year.
+The season is often remembered as a missed opportunity for Kimi Räikkönen, hampered by unreliability in the McLaren.
+However, it’s often overlooked how often Alonso was able to put himself in a position to capitalise.
+Whilst teammate Fisichella finished on the podium 3 times, whilst Alonso achieved 15 podiums, including 7 wins.
+His only major mistake came in Canada, where he hit the wall and caused his only DNF of the year.

 Similar to 2005, Alonso and Renault built an early lead in 2006 that slowly whittled away as the season progressed.
 In both cases they hung on to take both titles.
-A mid-season rule clarification to ban the car’s mass damper also hinder performance, whilst his ludicrous penalty in Monza qualifying for “blocking” Felipe Massa drew accusations of FIA bias.
-Alonso won just 1 race in the last 9, but still scores almost double teammate Fisichella’s points.
+Alonso’s second half of the season was mixed for several reasons.
+The banned of the car’s mass damper also hindered performance.
+Meanwhile a ludicrous penalty in Monza qualifying for “blocking” Felipe Massa drew accusations of FIA bias.
+Alonso won just 1 race in the last 9, but still scored almost double teammate Fisichella’s points.

-Whilst the gulf between the 2 Renault drivers reflects badly on Fisichella, the Italian driver was highly competitive against several other teammates at various points of his career, and has positive match ups versus Ralf Schumacher, Alex Wurz, Adrian Sutil, Felipe Massa and Jenson Button.
+Whilst the gulf between the 2 Renault drivers reflects badly on Fisichella, the Italian driver was highly competitive against several other teammates.
+He actually has positive match ups versus Ralf Schumacher, Alex Wurz, Adrian Sutil, Felipe Massa and Jenson Button.
 In fact, the model has previously ranked him as the 11th best driver of the decade, with previous teammate Trulli in 7th place.

 2007: Alonso vs Hamilton

-So much has been written about McLaren during the 2007 season, with Alonso’s rivalry with rookie teammate Hamilton being engulfed by an espionage scandal that lead to the team being thrown out of the Constructors Championship altogether.
+So much has been written about McLaren during the 2007 season.
+Alonso’s rivalry with rookie teammate Hamilton was engulfed by an espionage scandal that lead to the team being thrown out of the Constructors Championship altogether.

-Focusing just on driving, Alonso’s season had some notable (and often forgotten) high points, including two races where he achieved a win, pole and fastest lap (Monaco and Italy), along with a fantastic wet weather victory at Nürburgring.
+Focusing just on driving, Alonso’s season had some notable (and often forgotten) high points.
+These included two races where he achieved a win, pole and fastest lap (Monaco and Italy), along with a fantastic wet weather victory at Nürburgring.

 However, crashing in the wet in Japan, a scrappy race in Canada and an act of self-sabotage during Hungary qualifying lead to him missing out on the championship by a single point.
 Considering the model believes the McLaren to be the 2nd fastest car, this can still be considered a successful year.
 The perception is quite different though.
 Beaten by a rookie teammate and undergoing a total breakdown in the relationship with his own team, the season had a knock-on effect on his next few years in F1, if not for his entire career.